TheTaylorLee/Log4J/README.md

 ### Find Indicators of Compromise
 - Download the portable version of [Everything](https://www.voidtools.com/downloads/)
 - Run everything as an administror
-- Generate a search string such as `.log C:\ content:"jndi"` and run a scan.
+- Generate a search string such as `.log C:\ content:"jndi:ldap"` and run a scan.
 Modify the path as needed.